+we are

+waiting

+for an

+invitation

+into their

+lives,

+and

+they are

+waiting

+for our

+invitation

 Here's the rub; we are waiting for an invitation into their lives, and they are waiting for our invitation into ours.
 People who've changed history, never waited for invitations, they issued them.
 If you don't remember anything else in this conversation, please remember this; Learn to issue invitations.
 It doesn't have to be an invitation to some amazing event, just invite someone out for coffee or tea.
-Invite someone into your life with a smile, and go wherever love takes you.
+Invite someone into your life with a smile, and go wherever love takes you

-Recently a friend who sometimes travels with me graduated from high school.
-I called and said "Jesse, I don't know what kind of graduation gift you'd like."
+Recently a friend who sometimes travels with me graduated from high school I called and said "Jesse, I don't know what kind of graduation gift you'd like."
 Jesse replied immediately; "What I'd like is time with you.
 Let's have breakfast!"
-We feasted on a scrumptious breakfast, as we told each other stories, and laughed our way through berries and French toast.
+I attempted a scrumptious breakfast, as we told each other stories, and laughed our way through berries and French toast, and a great coconut jam from the Philippines.

 Issuing invitations is like handing out Valentines.
 It's simply saying "Hey I see you.
 I'd like to be your friend.
-How about it?"
+Would you enjoy that?"
 You'll find that issuing invitations is much simpler than you initially thought.

-Learn to ask, "So what's your secret ambition?"
+Learn to ask; "So what's your secret ambition?"
 Conversations of substance are rare between the generations.
 Most young people only hear; "My how you've grown!"
 It can get very old.
 Ask about their dreams and hopes, ask if they could do anything, go anywhere, play any part, what would they love to do?